• Current alerts (1) Click to view

 To understand how planning, building and health approvals are linked and might affect your application, please view the Approvals processes and timelines.

-To find detailed address information and relevant applications for your residential project, commercial development or business, please view the Address and Application Assistant.
+To find detailed address information and relevant applications for your residential project, commercial development or business, please view the planning wizard and exemptions.

 Need general advice?